 The third option above was the most appealing to my parenting style, but of course my sweet son had his own ideas, and did not want to eat much during the day.
 (We actually had a lot of feeding challenges that are a topic for another day!)
 I ended up bringing him to bed with me when he turned eight months old, because I was too tired to do the four times nightly pilgrimage from my bed to his crib each night, and I felt like his cries meant he needed something.
 While some say that co-sleeping helps children sleep through faster, that was not the case for me.
 He continued to wake up, but I was at least not having to get out of bed each time he woke up.

-Dimitry just recently started sleeping through the night, shortly before he turned three, on a reliable basis.
+Thankfully my Dimitry started sleeping through the night, shortly before he turned three, on a reliable basis.
 Most sleep training books claim that if a child falls asleep independently, he/she won’t wake up at night.
-I don’t know how true this is, as I was always pretty good at having a bedtime routine of bathing/massaging/PJ’s/nursing/reading/singing/kisses that allowed him to get progressively more relaxed, so he could fall asleep on his own.
+I don’t know how true this is, as I was always pretty good at having a bedtime routine of bath → massage → PJs → nursing → reading → singing → kisses that allowed him to get progressively more relaxed, so he could fall asleep on his own.
 I would stay next to him on the bed, and co-slept, but he would still wake up.

 Before I worked on his blood sugar levels, Dimitry would actually wake up very hungry at night, despite sleep training books claiming children over three months don’t need night feeds.
 I’m glad I never ignored his cries, although I sure wish I had figured this all out a long time ago!

-The approach to get him to sleep all night was multifaceted, and included addressing histamine levels, gut health, blood sugar levels, food intake, and hydration, in addition to reading gentle night weaning books.
+The approach to get him to sleep all night was multifaceted, and included supporting blood sugar and addressing histamine levels, gut health, food intake, and hydration, in addition to reading gentle night weaning books.
 I felt like nutrition was a big piece of his sleep.
-You can thank him for this deep dive article, and my newfound deep appreciation for ammonia, amino acids, nutrigenomics and blood sugar balancing protocols.
+You can thank him for this deep dive article, and my newfound deep appreciation for ammonia, amino acids, nutrigenomics, and blood sugar balancing protocols.

 Furthermore, I am a believer in getting him outside for most of the day, and letting him sleep in a dark room. 🙂

-Lifestyle changes I tried that weren’t super helpful (but may help others), included a heating pad in his crib, a lovey, taking his pacifier away, baby tea, baths, various swaddles, music devices, etc.
+Lifestyle changes I tried that weren’t super helpful (but may help others), included a heating pad in his crib, a lovey, taking his pacifier away at six months (I would NEVER do this again if I have a second baby, lol), baby tea, baths, various swaddles, music devices, etc.

-I also came across another, lesser known method for getting children to sleep through the night, called “scheduled wakening”, where parents proactively wake up their babies a little later and later each night to feed them, so that their little bodies gradually adjust to going for longer stretches of sleep without eating.
-My son started refusing bottles around two months, but if I have another baby that is willing to take bottles, I will consider this method.
+I also came across another, lesser known method for getting children to sleep through the night, called “scheduled wakening,” where parents proactively wake up their babies a little later and later each night to feed them, so that their little bodies gradually adjust to going for longer stretches of sleep without eating.
+My son started refusing bottles around the age of two months, but if I have another baby that is willing to take bottles, I will consider this method.

 While there are some variables we just can’t change, I have discovered some helpful interventions for maximizing the quality of sleep that we do get, and boosting our energy levels throughout the day.
 Always check with your doctor and watch your baby, but the following are generally considered to be safe for nursing moms: